HomeBlog50 Jazz Standards You Need To Know

 “If I Were A Bell” – Written by Frank Loesser.

-This tune, by Frank Loesser, is a delightful romp with a playful melody and cheery lyrics.
-Its rhythmic buoyancy and harmonic clarity make it an excellent vehicle for improvisation.
-Be sure to check out:
+This Frank Loesser tune is a delightful romp with a playful melody and cheery lyrics.
+Its rhythmic buoyancy and standard harmonic structure make it an excellent vehicle for jazz improvisation.

 • Dinah Washington – “In the Land of Hi-Fi” (1956)